mhasan0892/Sudoku/README.md

 ## Sudoku Generator

 This project aims to develop an api to generate random sudoku board and a client to render and make requests to the API.
 Download both `SudokuClient` and `SudokuAPI`.
+Please also read the READMEs in both `SudokuClient` and `SudokuAPI` to have details on how to run the app.

 ## Requirements
 The project was developed in an Unix environment but it should be running on windows and Linux OS as well given that all dependencies are installed.